INTENSIVE OUTPATIENT PROGRAM / PARTIAL HOSPITALIZATION PROGRAMS

 Since 2008, Direction has provided mental health care to adolescents in the Greater Nashua Area.
-As the only program of its kind in the region, we offer a much-needed “intermediate” level of care for adolescents who have needs that are too complex to be effectively managed in an office outpatient setting, but do not reach the threshold warranting inpatient hospitalization.
+As the only program of its kind in the region, we offer a much-needed “intermediate” level of care for teens who have needs that are too complex to be effectively managed in an office outpatient setting, but do not reach the threshold warranting inpatient hospitalization.
 We offer an alternative for outpatient providers, emergency rooms, school guidance counselors, primary care physicians, parents, and other local agencies seeking mental health care for their patients, students, clients, and children.
-To date we have treated over 3,000 adolescents.
+To date we have treated over 3,000 kids and their families.

 The Treatment Team

-The Medical Director is a Child and Adolescent Psychiatrist, Board-Certified in Child and Adolescent Psychiatry as well as General Psychiatry.
+Duncan Gill, MD, is Direction's owner and a Board-Certified in Child and Adolescent Psychiatry as well as General Psychiatry.
 Unlike many other similar programs, he is on-site in Nashua during program hours 5 days per week and actively involved in our clients’ care.

 Admission to Direction

-The program is paid for by the vast majority of insurances.
+The programs are paid for by the vast majority of insurances.

 Level of Care

 The Intensive Outpatient Program (IOP) operates 3 hours per day, between 3 PM and 6 PM, and the Partial Hospitalization Program operates 5 hours per day, between 1 PM and 6 PM.

 Discharge planning begins upon admission to ensure suitable aftercare arrangements are made prior to completion of the program.

-Direction usually has between 10 and 20 adolescents attending each day.
+Direction usually has between 15 to 25 kids attending each day.

 Transportation to and from the program must be provided by the family, though some children may be able to drive themselves.